citrez/autoIG/README.md

 ### TODO

-- update dbml with all my now knowledge
+- Update dbml with all my now knowledge
+- Apply a schema to my sqlite database
+- Wrap the entire train script in a function, which takes in data as a argument and maybe a couple more things.
 - Do everything both in terms of absoloute and centered around 1, including vis and training data.
 - For training data dashboard, do transformed data rather
 - install mySQL, play around a bit, think sqlite will be the better option